 We Are Just Trying To Do a Good Thing

 If you have an issue or problem with any advice that we’ve given, please post it in the comments for that question.
 There are always alternative points of view and it is helpful for everybody to discuss them.
 We am not a debt Gods, although some of us have played one on the television show “Starting Over.”
 We are fallible as everyone is.
 Most importantly, advice and options change over time but we just can’t go back and edit all past questions with new information.
-If you don’t like the advice or opinions we offer your sole remedy is to stick your tongue out at the screen and not use the site.

 What We Don’t Do